PAN-OS 8.0.16 Addressed Issues

 Fixed an issue where the firewall sent RIP updates more frequently than expected.

-Fixed an issue where GTP-U traffic dropped due to GTP TEID not updating properly during a GTP-C update.
+Fixed an issue where GTP-U traffic dropped when the GTP tunnel endpoint ID (TEID) was not updated correctly during a GTP-C update.

-Fixed an issue on a firewall where the Strict IP Address Check incorrectly triggered when you enabled ECMP (NetworkVirtual RoutersAddRouter settingsECMP).
+Fixed an issue on a firewall where the Strict IP Address Check incorrectly triggered when you enabled ECMP (

 Fixed an issue where PDP Delete Response packet did not match the GTPv1-C tunnel session, which caused the generated GTP log to display incorrect session data.